The Huddle/Break Problem

 Similarly, I see this same problem happen all the time in business after meetings and phone calls.
 While on a call or in a meeting, everyone is on the same page.
 Ideas are discussed, plans of action are created, everyone knows what they need to do, and the plan is set in motion.
 The excitement is palpable for the execution on the way.

-Yet somehow, one week later, many of these items were only half completed and eventually everyone ran off in their own direction.
+Yet somehow, one week later, many of these items were only half completed and we didn’t accomplish what we wanted to.
 How the hell did things happen like this?!

-I personally think it’s human nature.
-People don’t want to do what is asked of them, they want to do what they find most interesting.
-They put off the boring things, and go after what excites them most.
-Especially in the context of a meeting or call, if what is said doesn’t strike a particular chord with the individual, it will most likely get brushed under the rug in your never ending to-do list of things to accomplish.
+It’s human nature.
+People want to do what they find most interesting.
+They put off the boring things and go after what excites them most.
+If what is said doesn’t strike a chord with the individual, it will probably get brushed under the rug in your never ending to-do list.

-It’s also important that we have room for “audibles” as well.
+It’s also important that we have room for “audibles”.
 In football, you can walk up to the line of scrimmage and see that the defense is going to rip your play call to shreds.
-In this moment, it’s important the QB has an audible he can throw out so that the team can change their plan and execute on a new one.
+In this moment, it’s important the QB has an audible so that the team can change their plan and execute on a new one.

-Similarly, we need audibles in a business context when things can’t get completed properly or on time.
+Similarly, we need audibles in a business context when things can’t get completed properly.
 We need contingency plans.
-If a week goes by and you aren’t able to get done what was promised, or need to change the plan entirely due to a new set of circumstances that have arisen, you now must call an audible and change what you promised you would do.
+If a week goes by and you aren’t able to get done what was promised you now must call an audible and change what you promised you would do.